Blog

 A classic when it comes to keyword research is the Google Ads keyword planner.
 In this case, the problem is that you need to have an active Google Ads account to be able to use this functionality.

-In addition, you need to create an advertising campaign (although it is not necessary to start one).
+In addition, you must create a advertising campaign (although it is not necessary to start it up).

-Just by entering the website you will get the most interesting keywords.
-Later you can enter your own keywords and see the search volume and other recommendations from Google.
+Just enter the website and you will see the keywords more interesting.
+Later you will be able to enter your own words and see the Search volume and other recommendations from Google.

-In this case, you have to take into account that this is a tool designed for SEM, but it can be useful to see the volumes that Google handles, which are more reliable than those of any other tool.
+In this case, it should be borne in mind that this is a tool designed for SEM, but it can be used to see the volumes handled by Google, which are more reliable than those of any other tool.

 The problem is that the daily clicks are calculated with respect to the ad and the investment, so the results will be somewhat different.